itmeson/c-labscience/src/lessons/s-week1-monday.rst

 #################

 :date: 2014-03-10
 :summary: Introduction to the spring term.
 Our goal this week is to figure out what was really going on with the water-ice-salt mixtures.
-Reminder -- Tuesday schedule today: A,F,E does this Monday, G does this Tuesday.
+This lesson covers Monday through Wednesday.
 :category: lessons
 :tags: spring, reactions, rates, phase change, energy